singh-man/books/crackingTheCoding/06_mathAndLogicPuzzles.md

 **Divisibility**

-The prime number law stated above means that, in order for a numberx to divide a number y (written x\y, or mod (y, x)  =  0), all primes inx's prime factorization must be in y's prime factorization.
+The prime number law stated above means that, in order for a number x to divide a number y (written x\y, or mod (y, x)  =  0), all primes in x's prime factorization must be in y's prime factorization.
 Or, more specifically:

 ```
 Let X = 2ʲ⁰ * 3ʲ¹ * 5ʲ² * 7ʲ³ * 11ʲ⁴ * ...